algolia/kubernetes-hands-on/05-pods/README.md

     * `name`: the name of the container
     * `image`: which image to start

-Let's `apply` this manifest to k8s.
-This will tell k8s to create the `pod` and run it.
+Let's `apply` this manifest to Kubernetes.
+This will tell Kubernetes to create the `pod` and run it.

 ```bash
 $ kubectl apply -f 05-pods/01-simple-pod.yml